 - is not a citizen of the United States;

-- has not resided within this district for a period of one (1) year;
+- has not resided within the district for a period of one (1) year;

-- is unable to read, write, and understand the English language with a degree of proficiency sufficient to satisfactorily fill out the jurors’ qualification form;
+- is unable to read, write, and understand the English language with a degree of proficiency sufficient to satisfactorily fill out the juror qualification form;

 - is unable to speak the English language;